 Bleeding in relation to coronary artery bypass grafting or in association with diagnostic coronary angiography is discussed elsewhere.
 (See "Early noncardiac complications of coronary artery bypass graft surgery", section on 'Bleeding' and "Complications of diagnostic cardiac catheterization", section on 'Local vascular complications'.)

+For the purpose of this topic, periprocedural bleeding is any bleeding that occurs during or within 48 hours of the procedure.
+However, some studies have including episodes of bleeding that occur during the index hospitalization.
 Estimates of the incidence of periprocedural bleeding during percutaneous coronary intervention (PCI) lack precision due to the use of different definitions.
+(See 'Incidence' below.)
 In addition, relevant data come from differing patient populations who were treated with varying regimens of adjunctive pharmacology.
 Early studies of adjunctive pharmacology in PCI utilized definitions that were extrapolated from fibrinolytic trials (such as the TIMI and GUSTO scales).
 These early definitions focused on occurrence of intracranial bleeds or large drops in hemoglobin .
-In more studies, the definitions of major bleeding have been more inclusive of less severe, but clinically significant, bleeds (table 1).
+In more studies, the definitions of major bleeding have been more inclusive of less severe, but clinically significant, bleeds (table 1 and table 2).
+These definitions of major bleeding have included events such as the need for transfusion, bleeding requiring surgical intervention or prolonging hospital stay, or cardiac tamponade.